 I’d interviewed Salvatore Antonio Naturile (he was a slender 18-year-old, had dark hair and, curiously, a blonde mustache) for a sales job at The Penny Candy Store a few months before.
 The interview took place in Manganello’s apartment.
 Sal seemed like a passive guy, he seemed to want the job, and he could count change quickly and correctly.
 The variable work hours didn’t seem to conflict with anything else in his life.
 I hired him—he was a hard worker, polite, and always punctual.
 After a few weeks, he learned to up-sell from penny candies to chunks of homemade fudge—chocolate, vanilla, and peanut butter—the real money-maker.
 His weekly register was never short more than a few nickels or dimes, which he always offered to cover.

-As Sal and I spoke that Tuesday afternoon the number of audible clicks on the phone line kept increasing as his voice became a bit fainter with each of them.
+As Sal and I spoke, the number of audible clicks on the phone line kept increasing as his voice became a bit fainter with each of them.

 “Can’t you just walk to the door and give yourself up, Sal?
 Come on, man.
 You know whatever you’re doing won’t work.”